Craig Doyle Live: Transmission history

-It bounced about the schedule during UEFA Euro 2012, being broadcast after key matches and featuring guests such as Totò Schillaci.
+It bounced about the schedule during UEFA Euro 2012, being broadcast after key matches and featuring guests such as Salvatore Schillaci.
 In November 2012 it was announced the programme would not be returning.
 Speaking in June 2013 Doyle confirmed that "I won't be appearing on RTE 2 again" after signing a four-year deal with BT Sport.

 Criticism

 Labour TD Aodhán Ó Ríordáin has criticised the show as being "painful" and "crass laddish nonsense".